 “It took about 200 years for unions to get us a 40 hour workweek, and it took smart phones about 5 years to completely take them away.”

 If you're reading this hoping for some answers, you may find a few here, but mostly you'll find someone who is probably just like you.
-Someone struggling with the issue of how to keep technology under control in our lives, and in our children's lives, and maybe we can get a good discussion going that will help us learn from each other…
+Someone struggling with the issue of how to keep technology under control in our lives, and in our kids' lives, and maybe we can get a good discussion going that will help us learn from each other…